athanell/segment-ncct-sah/README.md

 ## Assumptions
-* The NCCT data can be in DICOM or in a NIFTI format
+* The NCCT data can be in DICOM or in a NIFTI format.
+See more details in [data preparation](instructions/01-inference-unet.md)

 ## Installation